 - When Barack Obama was a community organizer in Chicago, he lived with Sheila Miyoshi Jager.

-- Obama proposed her twice, but she and her parents refused.
+- Obama proposed to her twice, but she and her parents refused.

-- During his job as an associate at the Sidley Austin law firm at Chicago in 1989, he met Michelle Robinson, where she was his advisor for three months.
+- During his job as an associate at the Sidley Austin law firm in Chicago in 1989, he met Michelle Robinson, who was his advisor for three months.

 - Initially, she refused his requests for a date, however, they later started dating.

 - In 1991, they engaged and then married on October 3, 1992.